Franky Vercauteren: Coaching career

 At the end of his playing career, Vercauteren became the trainer of the youth team from C.S.
 Braine, a small club in Walloon Brabant.
 A year after, he moved to KV Mechelen, where he first trained the youth team, then the first team, beginning in 1997–98.
 At the end of this season, he signed as an assistant manager at his first club as a player, Anderlecht.
 He was briefly named manager along with his fellow Jean Dockx in the 1998–99 season after a disappointing start by manager Arie Haan (Anderlecht fell to the 18th and last place in the beginning of the season).
-The two men secured among others a nice 0–6 win at Sclessin against old rival Standard Liège and a 2–5 win at Genk, to come back in the European places.
+The two men secured among others a nice 0–6 win at Sclessin against old rival Standard Liège and a 2–5 win at Genk, to finish in the European places.

 Anderlecht then hired Aimé Anthuenis as a manager, and Vercauteren became assistant once again.
-After coach Hugo Broos (the successor of Anthuenis) was dismissed in February 2005, Vercauteren signed as the new manager and won twice the Belgian Championship.
+After coach Hugo Broos (the successor of Anthuenis) was dismissed in February 2005, Vercauteren signed on as the new manager and won twice the Belgian Championship.
 On 12 November 2007, after a string of poor and indifferent results, Vercauteren and Anderlecht parted company, with assistant coach Ariel Jacobs taking over until the end of the season.

 From 9 April 2009 to 10 September 2009, Vercauteren served as caretaker manager for the Belgium national team, resigning after Belgium's defeat to Armenia on 9 September 2009; he was replaced by the Dutchman Dick Advocaat.
 On 3 December 2009, Vercauteren signed a contract as head coach for Genk.
 On 17 May 2011, he celebrated winning the 2010–11 Belgian Pro League championship with Genk after a 1–1 home draw against Standard Liège.
 He also won the 2011 Belgian Super Cup over Standard, and led his club into the qualifying play-off for the 2011–12 UEFA Champions League.